Mailbag: Will Seahawks keep 4 running backs, and what will they do with them?

 Walker and Rashaad Penny, for instance, didn’t do special teams last year, leaving it all to Dallas and Travis Homer.

 Charbonnet most likely projects as the second, or complementary, back behind Walker.
-And his status as a second-round pick means that logically, it would take a lot to dislodge him from that role.
+And his status as a second-round pick means that, logically, it would take a lot to dislodge him from that role.
 Early returns from rookie minicamp and OTAs are that Charbonnet is exactly what they thought he was.

 That leaves Dallas and McIntosh likely vying for the third-down, two-minute role and for depth.